MIC-DKFZ/semantic_segmentation/config/Readme_config.md

   #NAME: mymetric_name_stepwise   # if a stepwise metric is used add a _stepwise postfix
   DURING_TRAIN: False
   METRIC_CALL: global             # one of ["global", "stepwise", "global_and_stepwise"].
-                                  # Defines if the metric is computed stepwise o
+                                  # Defines if the metric is computed stepwise or/and global
   METRICS:
     mymetric_name: # define the name of the metric, needed for logging and to find the target metric
-      _target_: utils.metric.myMetricClass  # path to the metric Class
+      _target_: src.metric.myMetricClass  # path to the metric Class
       ...
       #num_classes: ${DATASET.NUM_CLASSES}  # list of arguments for initialization, e.g. number of classes
 `````